isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 `is_missing_developer_reply_time`: Missing developer reply timestamp

-Primary Key (Composite): `raw_id`
+Primary Key: `raw_id`

-Foreign Key: (`raw_id`) --> processed_review(`raw_id`)
+Foreign Key: `raw_id` --> processed_review(`raw_id`)

 ### Deduplication Logic
 Although no duplicate review IDs were observed in the current Google Play dataset, using the source-provided review_id alone is not considered sufficiently robust for long-term database design.
-The database therefore uses an internal surrogate key (raw_id) as the primary key, while review uniqueness is determined using the following composite identifier: (platform, app_id, review_id).
+The database uses an internal surrogate key (raw_id) as the primary key.
+To prevent duplicate reviews, a unique constraint is defined on (platform, app_id, review_id).

 This composite key ensures that:
 - review IDs remain unique across different applications;